-The second ALERT training class has been scheduled for Saturday, June 22nd, 2013.
-The class will be held at the San Francisco Police Academy, in the parking lot bungalow, from 8am-5pm (one hour lunch break).
+The next two ALERT training classes have been scheduled for Saturday, January 18th, 2014 and Saturday, May 3rd, 2014.
+The classes will be held at the San Francisco Police Academy, in the parking lot bungalow, from 8am-5pm (one hour lunch break).

 IMPORTANT- All participants must complete the background interview process in order to be eligible to attend the ALERT training class.

-Eligible ALERT participants may register for the June 22nd training class by contacting the ALERT Program Coordinator, Mark Hernandez, at firstname.lastname@example.org, or by telephone at 415-401-4615.
+Eligible ALERT participants may register for a training class by contacting the ALERT Program Coordinator, Mark Hernandez, at email@example.com, or by telephone at 415-401-4615.

 * To register for the training class please email firstname.lastname@example.org with your NAME and PHONE NUMBER.